LasseD/buildinginstructions.js/README.md

 - Reduce paper waste by replacing the need of traditional building instructions.

-- Improve the LDraw parts library by fixing BFC issues.

-- Supplement the LDraw parts library with open source connectivity information for parts.
+- Become a valuable addition to the LDraw suite of applications.

 ## License